-The mission of the Nicotine and Cannabis Policy Center (NCPC), following our funding renewal in June 2024 from the Tobacco Related Disease Research, has been refined to reflect the data gathered in our first 5 years.
-When first created, the NCPC aimed to gather, understand and promote the thoughts and feelings of rural California residents on tobacco and cannabis policy via large scale surveys across 11 counties of the San Joaquin Valley and adjoining mountains.
+The mission of the Nicotine and Cannabis Policy Center (NCPC), following our funding renewal in June 2024 from the Tobacco Related Disease Research Program, has been refined to reflect the data gathered in our first 5 years.
+When first created, the NCPC aimed to gather, understand, and promote the thoughts and feelings of rural California residents on tobacco and cannabis policy, via large scale surveys across 11 counties of the San Joaquin Valley and adjoining mountains.

 The NCPC is partnering with several key community organizations in the San Joaquin Valley.
 Click the logos below.